A MESSAGE FROM THE DIRECTORS

 DANIEL CREMIN

-Daniel Cremin is an Irish producer and magician from Cork who develops high calibre theatre work, through writing, producing. and directing.
-From producing and performing his own one man magic play IT’S ALL AN ACT!
-(2023: Dance Cork Firkin Crane) to directing musicals such as Grease (2024: Dance Cork Firkin Crane) and starring in Summer Revels!
-(2024: Cork Opera House).
+Daniel Cremin is an Irish producer and magician from Cork who develops high calibre theatre work, through writing, producing and directing.
+From his own one man magic plays IT’S ALL AN ACT!
+(2023: Dance Cork Firkin Crane) and WHY MAGIC?
+(2025: The Everyman) to directing musicals such as Grease (2024: Dance Cork Firkin Crane) and starring in Summer Revels!
+(2024: Cork Opera House), Daniel’s experience is coloured through a diverse spectrum of theatrical lenses.

-Daniel’s experience is coloured through a diverse spectrum of theatrical lenses.
-As a magic consultant, Daniel works with musicals and plays who wish to add magical elements to their productions, while also working with leaders in the field of magic, such as Keith Barry.
-Daniel has worked on productions at The 3Olympia (Dublin), Cork Opera House, (Cork), The Everyman (Cork) and The National Opera House (Wexford) to name a few as well as working on a number of TV series and specials with RTÉ.
+As a magic consultant, Daniel works with musicals and plays that wish to add magical elements to their productions, and is currently working with the Cork Opera House Pantomime creative team.
+Daniel has worked on productions at The 3Olympia (Dublin), Cork Opera House (Cork), The Everyman (Cork) and The National Opera House (Wexford) as well as working on a number of TV series and specials with RTÉ.

 INEKE LAVERS

 Ineke Lavers is an international arts producer based between Cork, Ireland and Abu Dhabi, UAE.
 She has worked across the areas of education, marketing, museum studies and festival development and hopes to centre an interdisciplinary approach to arts practise throughout her career.
+As a producer with Sounds From a Safe Harbour Festival and a creative and administrative consultant for The Guesthouse Project, Ineke also produced Gift Horse Theatre's don't copy me (copy) as part of Dublin Fringe Festival.